wangyu-ustc/USTC_QA_System/README.md

 |engine | define class Search Engine, so that it will return summaries after inputting a query |
 |filter | reweight each n-gram with the certain query and n-gram set |
 |tile | greedily tile all the n-grams until exit |

+# Question Discription
+All_pairs: Full context of all our collected pairs
+good_pairs are the pairs we used for evaluation
+bad_pairs are the pairs that our QA system didn't perform quite well on.